dcuartielles/bash_site/BUILD.md

 Prior to creating a course, you need to define the templates you will be using.
 The call for the template generation goes as follows:

-`./create_templates.sh config config templates.csv`
+`./create_templates.sh -d config -c config -f templates.csv`

 and you have to call it inside the *build* folder.
 It will create a series of subfolders inside the *config* folder.
 First it will try to create *config* folder itself; this is done to allow testing the script.
 Next it will create a subfolder called *templates*.
 Inside that one, it will create a folder called *pages*, and inside that one, it will create one subfolder for each locale such as *en*, *es*, etc.

 The different templates can be defined in the *CSV* file *templates.csv*.
 Creating a new template structure and thus a new site for a new translation is as easy as adding a new record to the file for each template design.

+It is possible to create templates using all default parameters with `./create_templates.sh`

 ## Create the site's scaffolding

 You will create a site by calling the *empty_site.sh* script as follows:

-`./empty_site.sh config config templates.csv en`
+`./empty_site.sh -d config -c config -f templates.csv -l en`

 which will create a series of subfolders inside the *config* folder.
 It will create a folder called *site*, with subfolder *pages*.
 Inside *pages* the system will create a folder for the locale, in the example *en*.
 That final folder will contain the *pages.csv* file which is the output of this script.

 This file will contain the information about the default templates used in the header.
 The *header* is contained in the first three rows of the *CSV* file.

+The default configuration considers *config* as default setting for destination and setup folders, *templates.csv* as the file to be generated, and *en* as the default locale.
+Therefore, calling `./empty_site.sh` with no parameters will have the same effect.

 ## Build the facade